 The Mechanistic Worldview

 Today’s business management mind-set perceives the organisation-as-machine, as it draws upon a linear, clockwork mode of thinking.
 The job of the manager is to manage and control business units within this organisation-as-machine through dashboards, levers and resource efficiencies.
 People are viewed as ‘human resources’ to be managed and controlled amid survival of the fittest.
 Trust goes out the window.
 Organisations become soul-sapping.
-The machine mindset adds layers of bureaucracy, and cultures become sick.
+The machine mindset simply adds layers of bureaucracy, and cultures inevitably become sick.
 It is this very paradigm that created the Volkswagen debacle – a once trusted quality global brand caught cheating on vehicle emissions.

 A peer-reviewed study published in Environmental Research Letters estimated that approximately 59 premature deaths were caused by the excess pollution produced between 2008 and 2015 by vehicles equipped with Volkswagon’s defeat device – and that was only in the United States.
 A peer-reviewed study published in Environmental Pollution estimated that the fraudulent emissions would be associated with 45 thousand disability-adjusted life years (DALYs) and the value of life lost of at least 39 billion US dollars.
 Co-founder of the International Council on Clean Transportation stated “It’s not just fraud – it’s physical assault.”
 The company was fined billions of dollars and executives went to prison.

 This is by no means an isolated case.
 Neither are the corporate cultures where people come to work and switch off much of themselves, wear a mask, lie, hide, and fake every day.
 On the rise now is the racket of ‘purposeful brands’ – nice sounding platitudes of how an organisation seeks to help society while ruthlessly focused on becoming Number 1 in the market.
 Empty values are stuck on the walls, yet no one really embodies them in the day-to-day cut-and-thrust – they are merely boxes to tick in the next performance review.
 It’s the same logic that seeks reduction in carbon and water footprints through cost reduction yet has little concept of how or why the organisation can become a force for good.
 It’s a logic that has become divorced from life itself.
 It corrupts and enslaves us.
-The collective unconscious begins to rupture… which means change is in the air.
+The collective unconscious then begins to rupture… which means change is in the air.

 “Pull a thread here and you’ll find it’s attached to the rest of the world.”